wdmg/yii2-options/README.md

     ?>

 # Status and version [ready to use]
+* v.1.5.1 - Bugfix for save options and settype for get options
 * v.1.5.0 - Bugfix autoload options
 * v.1.4.0 - Bugfix settype for options
 * v.1.3.13 - Changes to scan and add modules options from console